King's Consent: Consent granted or withheld on advice of the cabinet

-If King's Consent is withheld, it is, according to the tenets of constitutional monarchy and responsible government, done on the advice of Government.
+On the basis of constitutional monarchy and responsible government, the decision on whether to grant or withhold King's Consent is made on the advice of government ministers, not the monarch alone.
 A spokesman for Queen Elizabeth II stated in 2021 that "Queen's consent is a parliamentary process, with the role of sovereign purely formal.
 Consent is always granted by the monarch where requested by government.
 Any assertion that the sovereign has blocked legislation is simply incorrect."

 Similarly, the Prince of Wales grants and withholds the Prince's Consent on the advice of the sovereign's ministers, as the Duchy of Cornwall is within British jurisdiction.
 No bill affecting the Duchy of Cornwall has been refused consent by either the sovereign or the Duke of Cornwall.
 Each granting of consent by the Prince of Wales is a "matter of public record".

 While the monarch always consents if so advised by ministers, a private member's bill—not introduced by a government minister—that requires consent can be killed off by the government without having to muster votes or use parliamentary time by advising against consent.

 In 1999, the Queen, acting on ministerial advice, refused to signify her consent to Parliament debating the Military Action Against Iraq (Parliamentary Approval) Bill.
 This was a private member's bill which sought to transfer from government (strictly speaking, the monarch acting on ministerial advice) to Parliament the power to authorize military strikes against Iraq.
 This prevented the bill from being debated.
-In 1988, the Palace of Westminster (Removal of Crown Immunity) Bill could not be debated in Parliament because Queen's Consent was withheld, as with the Reform of the House of Lords Bill in 1990.
+In 1988, the Palace of Westminster (Removal of Crown Immunity) Bill could not be debated in Parliament because Queen's Consent was withheld, and consideration of the Reform of the House of Lords Bill in 1990 was delayed though consent was signified later.